Which reporting model for a PES monitoring committee?

 Formerly known as the Social Plan, the PSE, literally Plan de sauvegarde de l'emploi, was introduced in 2002.
 In France, labor law requires that companies with at least 50 employees who intend to lay off at least 10 employees have a PSE.

-The monitoring committee, a key stage in the job protection plan
+The monitoring committee, a key stage in the job preservation plan

 Among the different steps that must be taken in order to carry out a PSE, whether it is the result of a negotiation between the company's management and the employees' representative bodies or, on the contrary, the consequence of a unilateral decision by the management, a commission must meet at regular intervals to formalize the different points of the PSE.
 In this respect, human resources are required to draw up a follow-up document which reports on the progress and content of each committee.
 The work of the commission and in particular the various reports that will have been drawn up by HR will thus serve as a basis for drawing up the Plan's assessment, in accordance with the order established by the Ministry of Labor on April 3, 2014.